EliAndrewC/l7r/rules/05-school_knacks.md

 **Ring:** Fire

-This attack does no damage, but if successful it yields a temporary void point which may be used this round.
+This is a type of **attack roll**, made in place of the attack skill, that does no damage, but if successful it yields a temporary void point which may be used this round.
 Your highest action is then moved to the current phase.
 The target is not told whether the attack against them is a feint until after they see whether it hits, and after any parries are resolved.

 ## Iaijutsu

 **Ring:** Fire

-The iaijutsu rules are explained with the other combat rules.
+This is a type of **attack roll** even when not being used to attack; its full rules are explained with the other combat rules.

 ## Kharmic Spin